Turku Centre for Biotechnology

-Our research: We have previously demonstrated a critical role for Rab21 small GTPase in the constitutive recycling of β1-integrins whereby Rab21 mediates receptor internalisation through direct binding to integrin α-tails (see Publications; Pellinen et al. 2006).
-Rab21 guides integrins from the plasma membrane to early endosomes, where it is displaced by p120RasGAP-integrin interaction triggering receptor recycling back to the plasma membrane (see Publications; Mai et al. 2011).
-The Rab21-mediated integrin endocytosis is also critical for normal cell cytokinesis as loss of Rab21 leads to the accumulation of multinucleated cells – one of the hallmarks of cancer (see Publications; Pellinen et al. 2008).
-More recently we showed distinct recycling pathways for integrin heterodimers based on the activation state of the molecule (see Publications; Arjonen et al. 2012).
-In addition to several projects focused on regulators of integrin traffic, identified in genomic screens, we are investigating RTK traffic and integrin and RTK crosstalk in cancer from a trafficking perspective (see Publications; Muharram et al. 2014).
+Our research: We have previously demonstrated a critical role for Rab21 small GTPase and p120RasGAP in the constitutive recycling of β1-integrins (see Publications; Pellinen et al. 2006; Mai et al. 2011) that is important for normal cell cytokinesis (see Publications; Pellinen et al. 2008).
+We have also identified distinct recycling pathways for integrin heterodimers based on the activation state of the molecule (see Publications; Arjonen et al. 2012).